-This exhibition is postponed to 2022!
+This exhibition is is canceled.

 Pablo Picasso: “ What does it mean for a painter to use one artist’s style or another?
 You have to paint like someone else….
 But you make a mess of everything.
 And it’s when you make a mess of everything that you are yourself.”